nguyenthuan155632/bookmark_manager/README.md

 - Enable database indexing for search queries
 - Optimize images and screenshots for faster loading
 - Consider connection pooling for production

+### Screenshots

+- Thum.io is used to generate thumbnails.
+When `THUMIO_TOKEN` is set, authenticated PNG requests are used: `https://image.thum.io/get/auth/<token>/png/<options>/<url>`.
+- If no token is configured, unauthenticated PNG requests are attempted; if they fail, a placeholder is applied.
+- If you encounter 400 responses from Thum.io, verify the token value and try simplifying options.
+The server already retries with both a full and a minimal option set.
+ - Defaults favor smaller images for faster loading: width `800`, viewport `1024x640`.
+Override with `THUMIO_WIDTH`, `THUMIO_VP_WIDTH`, `THUMIO_VP_HEIGHT`.

 ## Feature Details